nanoporetech/dorado/README.md

 Dorado is still in alpha stage and not feature-complete, the following features form the core of our roadmap:

 1. DNA Barcode multiplexing
-2. Duplex basecalling
-3. Alignmnet (output aligned BAMs)
+2. Alignment *(output aligned BAMs)*.
-4. Python API
+3. Python API

 ## Performance tips

 1. For optimal performance Dorado requires POD5 file input.
 Please [convert your Fast5 files](https://github.com/nanoporetech/pod5-file-format) before basecalling.
-1. Dorado will automatically detect your GPUs' free memory and select an appropriate batch size.
-If you know what you're doing, you can use the     `--batch` parameter to tune batch size.
+2. Dorado will automatically detect your GPUs' free memory and select an appropriate batch size.
-2. Dorado will automatically run in multi-GPU (`'cuda:all'`) mode.
+3. Dorado will automatically run in multi-GPU (`'cuda:all'`) mode.
 If you have a hetrogenous collection of GPUs select the faster GPUs using the `--device` flag (e.g `--device "cuda:0,2`).
 Not doing this will have a detrimental impact on performance.

 ## Available basecalling models